John Wick (film): Development

 At the same time, film producer Basil Iwanyk was developing films for Warner Bros.
 Pictures through his studio Thunder Road Films.
 Iwanyk was frustrated at not being involved beyond sourcing scripts; he wanted the autonomy to develop independent films so he could be more involved in the process.
 He focused on action films that could be made on relatively low budgets.
-Iwanyk read Kolstad's spec script, appreciating its subversive tone and emotional throughline, as well as the relatability and accessibility of a man seeking revenge after losing his wife, his dog, and his car; and his home being violated.
+Iwanyk read Kolstad's spec script, appreciating its subversive tone and emotional throughline, as well as the relatability and accessibility of a man seeking revenge after losing his wife, his dog, and his car, and after his home is violated.

 Kolstad received multiple offers for the script, but his agent advised him to consider the lowest bid from Iwanyk because Thunder Road Films was ready to start work immediately.
 The deal was completed in February 2013.
 Kolstad began rewrites alongside Iwanyk and the producer Erica Lee over two months.
-Iwanyk originally envisioned older actors such as Eastwood (then 83-years-old) or Harrison Ford (71-years-old) as John but later decided against focusing solely on an actor's age.
+Iwanyk originally envisioned older actors such as Eastwood (then 83 years old) or Harrison Ford (then 71) as John but later decided against focusing solely on an actor's age.
 Bruce Willis was attached to portray John at this stage.

 In April 2013, Iwanyk's friend was serving as Keanu Reeves's talent agent.
 Iwanyk shared the script after the agent expressed Reeves's interest in pursuing a new action project.
 Reeves was interested in the dynamics between the real world and the underworld, and the emotional connection to John's wife.
 The script was sent to multiple directors, many of whom suggested expanding John's family and having them killed to drive the plot, but Kolstad opposed this idea.
 Others were uninterested because the idea appeared to be a typical Reeves action film.